praveen-4942/Multi-trait_Fingerprint_Analysis/README.md

 ---

-# 📈 Model Optimization

-To reduce repository size and improve deployment performance:

-- TensorFlow Lite Conversion
-- Float16 Quantization

-Benefits:

-- Smaller model size (<25 MB)
-- Faster inference
-- Lower memory usage
-- Suitable for edge deployment

----

 # 📌 Applications

-- Digital Forensics
-- Criminal Investigation
+- Forensic Investigation
+- Emergency Healthcare
 - Biometric Authentication
-- Medical Assistance
 - Identity Verification
-- Smart Healthcare
+- Human Profiling Research
-- Security Systems
+- Smart Security Systems

 ---

 # 🔮 Future Scope

 - Clinical validation using larger datasets
-- Mobile deployment
+- Edge-device deployment
-- Edge AI implementation
+- Multi-modal biometric systems
 - Federated Learning
 - Explainable AI (XAI)
-- Multi-modal biometric fusion
-- Cloud deployment using Docker & Kubernetes
+- Cloud deployment

 ---

 # 👨‍💻 Authors

-**G. Praveenkumar**
+- **G. Praveenkumar**

-**V. Mounidharan**
+- **V. Mounidharan**

-**P. J. Purushothaman**
+- **P. J. Purushothaman**

 ### Faculty Mentor

 **Dr. A. Divya**
+Assistant Professor (Sr. Gr.)
 Department of Electronics Engineering

-MIT Campus
+Madras Institute of Technology (MIT Campus)
 Anna University, Chennai

 ---

 # 🙏 Acknowledgements

-We sincerely thank:

-- Anna University, MIT Campus
-- Department of Electronics Engineering
-- Kaggle Dataset Contributors
-- TensorFlow & Streamlit Communities
+The authors sincerely thank the **Department of Electronics Engineering, Madras Institute of Technology, Anna University**, **Dr. A. Divya**, and the contributors of the publicly available Kaggle datasets for their guidance and support throughout this work.

 ---

 # 📜 License

-This project has been developed **solely for academic and research purposes**.
+This project has been developed for **academic and research purposes only**.

-The datasets used remain the property of their respective authors and are subject to the licenses and terms provided on Kaggle.
+The datasets remain the property of their respective authors and are subject to their respective Kaggle licenses and terms of use.

 ---

-⭐ **If you found this project helpful, consider giving it a Star!**
+⭐ **If you found this project interesting, consider giving it a Star!**